sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 Best For: Artistic, Managing, & Marketing Leaders\
 Registration Link Coming Soon!

-### 4pm EDT | You Have What You Need: Expanding the Depth, Breadth, and Diversity of your Audience
+### 4pm EDT | You Have Everything You Need: Expanding the Depth, Breadth, and Diversity of your Audience
 Charles Venable, Joanna Taft, and Tamara Winfrey-Harris In Conversation\
 All Are Welcome\
 Registration Link Coming Soon!